Prelioz/Tours-and-Travels_Management_System/README.md

 ## Authors

+This project was developed by:

-Bhavya Modi
+- Bhavya Modi
-Vatsal Mori
+- Vatsal Mori
-Tanish Sanghvi
+- Tanish Sanghavi
-Khushi Shah
+- Khushi Shah